BYLAWS of THE AMERICAN ASSOCIATION OF

 Section 5.
 Voting between Meetings.
 Between meetings of the branch board, a written or electronic vote of the board may be taken at the request of a co-president on any question submitted to the board in writing provided that every member of the board shall have the opportunity to vote upon the question submitted.
 If a majority shall vote on any question so submitted, the vote shall be counted and shall have the same effect as if at a board meeting.
 The result of the vote shall be in the minutes of the next board meeting.

 Section 6.
 Quorum.
 The quorum for a meeting of the Board of Directors shall be a majority of its voting members.

 Section 7.
 Reports.
 All directors shall submit an annual written report to the co-presidents.

-ARTICLE VIII.
+ARTICLE XII.
 EXECUTIVE COMMITTEE

 Section 1.
 Members.
 The Executive Committee of the Board of Directors shall consist of the elected officers of the branch and the immediate past president.

 Section 2.
 Powers and Duties.
 Subject to the limitations of state law, the Executive Committee shall have the powers and duties prescribed by the bylaws and such duties as may be delegated to it by the Board of Directors.
 The Executive Committee shall act on matters that may properly come before the Board of Directors in the interim between board meetings, provide for financial review and control of funds as are necessary to assure their safekeeping and complete accounting, and perform such other duties as the board may deem necessary.
 It is to report to the board its work and actions.